 - Increase the humidity by misting the leaves regularly.
 If the monstera has been stressed due to drought then misting the leaves reduces water loss to help revive the plant.
 Typically monstera prefer around 30% humidity so either mist the plant regularly or buy a plant humidifier to achieve the optimal level of humidity so your monstera can revive.

 - Allow the top inch of the soil to dry out between bouts of watering.
-If the soil is consistently damp then overwatering is the cause of your drooping monstera rather then underwatering.
+If the soil is consistently damp then overwatering is the cause of your drooping monstera rather than underwatering.
 Allow the top inch or so of the soil to dry out before watering again.
-Ensure the monstera’s pot has drainage holes in the base and empty saucers and trays underneath the pot regularly, so that excess water does not pool underneath the pot as monstera’s require good drainage.
+Ensure the monstera’s pot has drainage holes in the base and empty saucers and trays underneath the pot regularly so that excess water does not pool underneath the pot as monsteras require good drainage.

 - Water monstera generously after repotting and ensure the potting soil is well draining.
 Repotting any plant can be a significant trauma to the roots which can temporarily affect their ability to draw up moisture efficiently.
 Water the potting soil generously to help mitigate any drought stress after repotting which can cause the leaves to droop.
-Use a light well draining potting mix for monstera.
-I personally amend the potting soil with succulent and cacti soil or orchid potting mix to help increase the drainage and replicate the soil conditions that monstera are adapted to in their native environment.
+Use a light well-draining potting mix for monstera plants.
+I personally recommend amending the potting soil with succulent and cacti soil or orchid potting mix to help increase the drainage and replicate the soil conditions that monstera are adapted to in their native environment.

 - Emulate the monstera’s natural conditions to revive drooping leaves after moving your plant.
 Ensure the plant has bright indirect light, a good watering cycle (typically water every 7 days), increase the humidity by misting the leaves regularly, keep it away from sources of heat and away from air conditioning and your monstera should revive once it acclimates to its new location.

 - Use a bamboo support to keep your monstera growing upwards and prevent drooping.
-Monstera’s like to climb and can droop over without support so ideally buy a specific monstera support which are typically wrapped in moss to emulate the growing conditions of the monstera’s native environment.
+Monsteras like to climb and can droop over without support so ideally buy a specific monstera support which is typically wrapped in moss to emulate the growing conditions of the monstera’s native environment.
 The monster naturally clings to the support and grows upwards.

 Why is My Monstera Not Growing?